Investment Risks of Bonds

 Lowest Risk

-Many of the risks in bonds apply to other investments as well.
+Many risks in bonds apply to other investments as well.
 Inflation risk, for instance, affects every investment.
 Not all risks apply to every bond.
 In fact, many risks have an inverse relationship — when one goes up, the other goes down.

 The most important risk for bonds is market risk or interest rate risk, because interest rates change continually, and this risk affects virtually every security, but especially bonds.